sakonn/location-app/README.md

 - [x] display of map with location data (leaflet.js representation with points on map)
 - [x] Create config file with local configuration (db access, app configuration etc.)
 - [x] Configure permissions to unpublish sensitive data
+- [x] Add option to store more items per user
-- [ ] Make path crossplatform
+- [x] Make path to content crossplatform
 - [ ] Optimize code
 - [ ] Reformat time to local timezone
-- [ ] Add option to store more items per user
 - [ ] Configure rentals of the equipement
 - [ ] Add paths of equipement on the map (http://project-osrm.org/docs/v5.5.3/api/#general-options)